johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Spin Awareness and Spin Recovery.md

 	2. At spin entry, trying to lift the down wing with aileron deepens the stall and accelerates stall entry!
 	3. Relationship to CG -- If CG is too far aft (e.g. aft of utility category limits) spin may not be recoverable!
 2. What aircraft are approved for spins?
 	1. Check POH.
-Some airp;anes are approved for spins in utility category (e.g. C152, C172, Citabria) but many are not.
+Some airplanes are approved for spins in utility category (e.g. C152, C172, Citabria) but many are not.
 	2. Normal category planes are test to recover from 1-turn spin only.
 Any spin further than 1 turn may not be recoverable!
 	3. Note: Parachutes are NOT required for spin training.
 See FitzpatrickSpartan College interpretation from FAA Chief Counsel in Feb 2018.
 3. Situations where unintentional spins may occur